lazyatom/lazyatom.com/index.markdown

 --------

 * **Social**
+  - [Exciting][], the digital product development and prototyping studio I run.
   - [Go Free Range][], the software company I co-founded to explore better ways of working.
   - [Ruby Manor][], an attempt to steer conferences away from bloat and cargo-culting.
 * **Software**